-The Apple AirPods and Samsung Galaxy Buds Pro both use Bluetooth 5.0, but where the headsets diverge is Bluetooth codec support.
+The Apple AirPods (2nd generation) and Samsung Galaxy Buds Pro both use Bluetooth 5.0, but where the headsets diverge is Bluetooth codec support.
 The AirPods supports just the SBC and AAC Bluetooth codecs, while the Galaxy Buds Pro supports SBC, AAC, and the Samsung Scalable Codec.
 The proprietary codec works similarly to aptX Adaptive and makes constant adjustments to optimize audio and connection quality; it only works with Samsung hardware.

 The lack of aptX support means that neither pair of earbuds is particularly great for Android phones across the board.
 It’s no secret that the Android OS struggles to efficiently encode the AAC Bluetooth codec.
 Some Android phones perform perfectly fine when they stream audio over AAC, while others fall very, very short of high quality.
 If you want the best sound quality for your non-Samsung Android phone, you’re better off considering a pair of earbuds like the Sennheiser MOMENTUM True Wireless 2 or any one of our favorite aptX headphones.

 You won’t get Bluetooth multipoint support from either pair of earbuds, but both feature automatic device switching (again, limited to their respective hardware).
 The Galaxy Buds Pro can automatically switch between Samsung Galaxy source devices, so long as they’re logged into the same Samsung account.
 The AirPods are able to perform the same function across Apple devices associated with the same Apple ID.